-Where is Jack Ma, China's e-commerce pioneer?
+Where is Jack Ma, China's E-Commerce Pioneer?

 Alibaba, headquartered in Ma’s hometown of Hangzhou, southwest of Shanghai, was founded to connect Chinese exporters with Western retailers.
 The company has expanded into online consumer retailing, entertainment and other areas.

-Its finance arm, Yu'ebao, launched in 2013, attracted millions of customers in a market dominated by state-owned banks that focus on serving government industries.
-By 2017, Yu'ebao was the world's biggest money market fund with 1.2 trillion yuan ($170 billion) in assets, competing with state banks for deposits.
+Its finance arm, Yu’ebao, launched in 2013, attracted millions of customers in a market dominated by state-owned banks that focus on serving government industries.
+By 2017, Yu’ebao was the world’s biggest money market fund with $170 billion in assets, competing with state banks for deposits.

 Ant Group has been ordered to overhaul its business before its market debut can go ahead.